 radiant heating system.
 A heating system that transfers heat to objects and surfaces within a conditioned space, primarily by infrared radiation.

-readily accessible.
-Capable of being reached quickly for operation, renewal or inspection without requiring those to whom ready access is requisite to climb over or remove obstacles or to resort to portable ladders or access equipment (see "Accessible").
+ready access (to).
+That which enables a device, appliance or equipment to be directly reached, without requiring the removal or movement of any panel or similar obstruction.

 refrigerant dew point.
 The refrigerant vapor saturation temperature at a specified pressure.